computationalgeography/lue/document/luepy/introduction.rst

 The number of agents for which information is stored is at least 1 (e.g.: a single research area, country, economy, planet) and is at most limited by the available computing resources.

-At the core, LUE manages item properties, where items are the indiviuals (sometimes named objects or agents) that can have zero or more properties, where all of these properties can have very different characteristics (vary through time or not, vary through space or not, etc).
-Also, the items can be linked to each other to allow the representation of networks, like social or physical networkѕ (e.g. family relations, road networks).
+At the core, LUE manages object properties, where objects can have zero or more properties, where all of these properties can have very different characteristics (vary through time or not, vary through space or not, etc).
+Also, the objects can be linked to each other to allow the representation of networks, like social or physical networkѕ (e.g. family relations, road networks).

 The LUE data model is capable of representing many kinds of data.
 Some interesting aspects of LUE data are: